abdolence/firestore-rs/docs/src/docker.md

-# Docker Images and TLS
+# Docker images and TLS

 When you design your Dockerfile make sure you either installed Root CA certificates or use base images that already include them.